MelGalera/Logistic-Regression-GLM-with-R/index.md

 ### I. Project objective

-Diabetes is a serious chronic condition where there is too much glucose in the blood.
 Blood glucose is regulated by the hormone insulin.
-In such condition, the body cannot produce enough insulin or is not effectively using the insulin it makes.
-This can lead to excess sugar in the blood, which over time, can cause damage to blood vessels and nerves, and may result to many health complications.
-Early diagnosis leading to early and optimal self-management and treatment of diabetes is important to reduce risks of diabetes-related complications.
+When the body cannot produce enough insulin or is not effectively using the insulin it makes, there can be too much glucose in the blood which can result to a serious chronic condition called diabetes.
+Over time, the excess sugar in the blood could cause damage to blood vessels and nerves, and may result to many health complications.
+Early diagnosis leading to early and optimal self-management and treatment of diabetes is important to reduce such risks of diabetes-related complications.

-In this regard, this project was aimed to develop a predictive model using regression analysis for classifying an outcome for a patient as with or without diabetes based on some diagnostic measurements.
+In this regard, this project was aimed at developing a predictive model using regression analysis for classifying an outcome for a patient as with or without diabetes based on some diagnostic measurements.